Jamuna River (Bangladesh): Course

 The Jamuna is a very wide river.
-During the rains it is about 5–8 mi from bank to bank.
-Even during the dry season when the waters subside, the breadth is hardly less than 2–3 mi.
+During the rainy season it stretches about 5–8 mi from bank to bank.
+Even during the dry season when the waters subside, the breadth is seldom less than 2–3 mi.

-The Jamuna was a barrier in establishing a direct road link between capital Dhaka and northern part of Bangladesh, better known as Rajshahi Division, until 1996.
+The Jamuna was a barrier in establishing a direct road link between the capital Dhaka and northern part of Bangladesh, better known as Rajshahi Division, until 1996.
 This was mitigated by the completion of the Jamuna Multi-purpose Bridge.
-It is also a very important waterway.
+The Jamuna is also a very important waterway.
 It is navigable all year round by large cargo and passenger steamers.
 Before the Partition of Bengal in 1947, passenger steamers used to ply up to Dibrugarh in the state of Assam in the Indian Union.
 At present two steamer ferry services link the district of Pabna with the districts of Mymensingh, Tangail and Dhaka.
-The Bangladesh Railway maintains a ferry service between Serajganj in Pabna and Jagannathganj in Mymensingh.
+The Bangladesh Railway maintains a ferry service between Sirajganj and Jagannathganj in Mymensingh.
 The other ferry service between Nagarbari in Pabna and Aricha in Dhaka is run by the C & B Department.